keroserene/go-webrtc/README.md

 ### Current Status:

-- The Go code successfully wraps the C++ code.
+- A PeerConnection can be successfully established between two separate machines using this Go library.
-- From Go, it is now possible to create a WebRTC PeerConnection, generate SDP messages and ICE candidates, and exchange bytes over a real DataChannel.
+- It is possible to exchange bytes over a real DTLS/SCTP datachannel.
+(See the chat demo).
-- Video/Audio support from the Media API is not implemented as it's low priority for us -- but pull requests will be gladly taken :)
+- Video/Audio support from the Media API is not implemented as it's low priority for us -- but pull requests will be gladly taken!

 There is still lots of work to do!